jwg4/intermediate_python/topics/parallel/PITCHME.md

 We are going to talk about doing lots of things on one machine.
 NOT about doing lots of things on lots of machines (or one thing on lots of machines).

 ---
+## Three topics
+(In ascending order of how confusing they are.)
+ 1. Multiprocessing
+ 2. Multithreading
+ 3. Async

+---
 ## Multiprocessing
-We can just run lots of different processes.
-For example several different Python scripts, or several copies of the same one.
-They can run on different CPU cores, at the same time.
-If one process is waiting for something, the others will continue as normal.
+ - We can just run lots of different processes.
+ - several different Python scripts or several copies of the same one.
+ - Run on different CPU cores, at the same time.
+ - if one process is waiting for something, the others continue.

+ - Don't share any RAM.
-They don't share any RAM and have to co-ordinate using the filesystem.
+ - Have to co-ordinate eg. using the filesystem.

 ---
 ## Multiprocessing works if: